Berberine

 Is berberine bad for kidneys?

 Berberine (BBR) has been shown to have antifibrotic effects in liver, kidney and lung.
-We found that BBR treatment attenuated renal fibrosis by activating the nuclear factor-erythroid 2-related factor 2 (Nrf2) signaling pathway in the diabetic kidneys.
+We found that BBR nutritional support attenuated renal fibrosis by activating the nuclear factor-erythroid 2-related factor 2 (Nrf2) signaling pathway in the diabetic kidneys.

 Is turmeric a berberine?